corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 }
 ```

-The Go style is great for ad-hoc duck typing.
+The Go style is great for ad-hoc "duck typing."
-The Rust style is great for refactoring and discoverability, you can grep for every implementer of a trait.
+The Rust allows for grepping every implementer of a trait (which I do a lot in practice).

 The closest equivalent of `interface{}` / `any` in Rust is `Box<dyn Any>`, but you almost never want it.
 The Go community knows the cost of reaching for `interface{}` too:

 > interface{} says nothing.
 >
 > — Rob Pike, [Go Proverbs](https://go-proverbs.github.io/)

-Generic functions with trait bounds (`fn handle<R: Reader>(r: R)`) cover the vast majority of cases and give you monomorphization with no runtime dispatch.
-Where Go pre-1.18 would have forced you back to `interface{}` plus a type assertion, Rust's traits + generics let you stay specific.

-When you do want runtime dispatch (e.g. heterogeneous storage of different implementers), reach for `Box<dyn Trait>` or `Arc<dyn Trait>`.
-That's the direct Rust analog of holding an `interface` value in Go.

 ### Goroutines vs Async Tasks

-Go's concurrency model is famously simple:
+Let me start by saying that I really like Go's concurrency model.
+It's as simple as adding `go` in front of a function call, and the runtime picks it up and runs it as a green thread:

 ```go
 go doWork(ctx, input)
 ```

-Goroutines are cheap, the runtime schedules them across OS threads, and channels (`chan T`) are the primary coordination primitive.
-The Go proverb captures the philosophy:
+In combination with channels, that's a true superpower.

 > Don't communicate by sharing memory; share memory by communicating.
 >
 > — Rob Pike, [Go Proverbs](https://go-proverbs.github.io/)

-This is the area where Go genuinely shines, and it's worth being precise about *why*: **in Go there is no syntactic distinction between sequential and parallel code**.
+**In Go there is no syntactic distinction between sequential and parallel code**.
 Any function can be called normally, dropped into a `go` statement, or invoked from inside a goroutine, without changing its signature, its callers, or anything about how it's written.
-There is no `async fn`, no `.await`, no executor to pick, no `Send`/`Sync` bound to satisfy.
-As long as you don't share mutable state without synchronization, sequential and concurrent code look identical.
+There is no `async fn`, no `.await`, no executor to pick, no `Send`/`Sync` bounds to satisfy.

+Sequential and concurrent code is identical as long as you don't share mutable state without synchronization.

 That property, the absence of *function colouring*, is the single biggest day-to-day productivity win Go has over Rust, and it's the thing Go developers miss most after switching.
-Several commenters in the [Lobste.rs discussion](https://lobste.rs/s/g44oeq/rust_vs_go_hands_on_comparison) of my Shuttle article made exactly this point, and they're right.
-Rust async is more powerful and more checked, but it is also more explicit in your code, and that visibility has a real ergonomic cost.
+Rust async is more powerful, but it's also more explicit in your code, and that visibility has a real ergonomic cost.

 Rust uses `async`/`await` on top of an executor (almost always `tokio` for backend services):